zackvf/modern-todo-app/README.md

-# modern-todo-app

-This is a modern todo list app, built and tested with Vite, that leverages React's efficient State control and is styled with JSX and a bit of CSS

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.